idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial04_meshing/step14_advanced_examples.md

          caption=Oversized pin example.
          block=Mesh

-## Advanced Meshing Example: Filling Between Curves Example of using "FillBetweenSidesetsGenerator"
+## Filling Between Curves using "FillBetweenSidesetsGenerator"

 The MSRE 2D lattice case pictured in [tutorial04-adv_ex_fbsg](left) was constructed using the [FillBetweenSidesetsGenerator.md] to connect "quarter" circular pins, as shown in [tutorial04-adv_ex_fbsg](right).
 First, [ConcentricCircleMeshGenerator.md] (a predecessor of [PolygonConcentricCircleMeshGenerator.md] which has a different set of input options and works only for square pin cells) was used to create two quarter pins.
 Each quarter pin mesh initially contains two duplicate "quarter pin" shaped blocks, and then one of the duplicate blocks is deleted in order to be able to label the sideset on the curved boundary as `curve_1` and `curve_2` in the two pins, respectively.
 This is the simplest possible procedure with the current [Mesh system](syntax/Mesh/index.md) in MOOSE, but could be improved in the future.
 These two pins were translated in space to move them apart from each other, and then [FillBetweenSidesetsGenerator.md] was used to mesh the area between `curve_1` and `curve_2`.